How far does plastic float when it gets tossed in the ocean?

 The idea of dropping a message in a bottle and having it end up on some distant beach seems largely like a myth.
 But we know that the plastic we put in the ocean does float far from where we dropped it.
 How far?
-After researchers put tracking tags in plastic bottles in the Ganges river, they found that the furthest bottle traveled more than 1,700 miles in about three months.
+After researchers put tracking tags in plastic bottles in the Ganges river and Bay of Bengal, they found that the furthest bottle traveled more than 1,700 miles in about three months.

 “It moved so rapidly,” says Emily Duncan, a post doc researcher at the Centre for Ecology and Conservation at the University of Exeter, and lead author of a study on this research published in PLOS ONE.
 “It shows that plastics are really a global issue.
 It doesn’t adhere to any geographic, political boundaries.”